Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 ### Authenticate the client

-All requests to a search service need an api-key that was generated specifically for your service.
-[The api-key is the sole mechanism for authenticating access to your search service endpoint.](https://docs.microsoft.com/azure/search/search-security-api-keys)
+All requests to a search service need an API key that was generated specifically for your service.
+[The API key is the sole mechanism for authenticating access to your search service endpoint.](https://docs.microsoft.com/azure/search/search-security-api-keys)

 You can obtain your api-key from the [Azure portal](https://portal.azure.com/) or via the Azure CLI: